 The Rider on the White Horse

 This section describes the Rider on the White Horse, the Sanctified Church of the end days, who “treads the winepress of the fierce wrath of Almighty God” in Chapters 14, and 16:1-10.
 The Rider is actually the Spirit of Christ as the Body of Christ.
+This Rider is not the man Jesus Christ.
 We can see Christ as the Son of Man on the clouds in Rev 14:14, watching the Rider tread out the wine press in Rev 14:20.
 This will become clear in the description given here.

 The Rider on the White Horse was first prophesied in Isaiah 28, a “mighty agent” (Isaiah 28:2-3) that will speak with “stammering tongues” (Isaiah 28:11) to the drunkards of Ephraim, those who are drunk with the wine of Babylon.
 The Apostle Paul identified the “stammering tongues” as “speaking in tongues” (1 Corinthians 14:21).
 Indeed, “stammering tongue” could not be a better description of the “tongue emitting sound,” laleo glossa, the evidence of receiving the Holy Spirit (Acts 10:46).